TRL documentation

 • precompute_ref_log_probs (bool, optional, defaults to False) — Whether to precompute reference model log probabilities for training and evaluation datasets.
 This is useful when training without the reference model to reduce the total GPU memory needed.

-• disable_dropout (bool, optional, defaults to True) — Whether to disable dropout in the model.
+• disable_dropout (bool, optional, defaults to True) — Whether to disable dropout in the model and reference model.

 Configuration class for the KTOTrainer.